How would you feel as a guest if a host doesn’t give you a proper welcome the first time you visit them

-The way you make your new hires feel on the first day of orientation can go a long way in imprinting an indelible impression on their minds about your company.
+How you make your new hires feel on the first day of orientation can imprint an indelible impression on their minds about your company.
 So, make it as good as you can.

 Deal With the Paperwork

-During the job orientation, the employees need to complete the necessary paperwork.
-It is an indispensable part of every orientation program.
+During the job orientation, the employees must complete the necessary paperwork.
+It’s an indispensable part of every new hire orientation program.
 Generally, paperwork includes company rules and policies, income tax forms, employment eligibility verification, non-disclosure agreements, payroll and benefits forms, etc.

 Make sure you never leave out any important paperwork.
-Also, if you can provide them in an electronic form, the better.
-It will allow you to update or modify them easily in the future.
+It’s better if you complete the paperwork electronically.
+It’ll help you update or modify them easily in the future.

 Provide Employee Handbook

-An employee handbook or manual serves as a medium for communicating your company’s history, vision, mission, values, and goals.
+An employee handbook or manual serves to communicate your company’s history, vision, mission, values, and goals.
 It also provides information on company policies, employment-related matters, safety guidelines, and benefits & perks.

 Go Over Company Policies